-In 2023, together with partners from Belgium, Poland and Malta, we have launched an international project called “Rule of Law in Europe for Lawyers (ROLL).”
-The aim of the project is to raise awareness among attorney, lawyers and other experts about international standards in the area of judicial independence and to prepare them for possible litigation of cases that could threaten an independent judiciary.
-Together with partners we will prepare a background study and organize a series of workshops for lawyers and attorney.
+In 2023, together with partners from Belgium, Poland, and Malta, we launched an international project called “Rule of Law in Europe for Lawyers (ROLL).”
+The aim of the project is to raise awareness among attorneys, lawyers and other experts about international standards in the area of judicial independence and to prepare them for possible litigation of cases that could threaten an independent judiciary.
+Together with partners, we will prepare a background study and organise a series of workshops for lawyers and attorneys.
 Another aim of the project is to raise awareness within the professional community about the importance of the rule of law, in the form of information materials and podcasts.

 The main topics the project deals with are: